getify/Functional-Light-JS/preface.md

 I hope this book "Maybe" breaks the spirit of that curse, even though we won't talk about "monads" until the very end in the appendices.

 The formal FPer will often assert that the *real value* of FP is in using it essentially 100%: it's an all-or-nothing proposition.
-The notion is that if you use FP in one part of your program but not in another, the whole program is polluted by the non-FP stuff and therefore suffers enough that the FP was probably not worth it.
+The belief is that if you use FP in one part of your program but not in another, the whole program is polluted by the non-FP stuff and therefore suffers enough that the FP was probably not worth it.

-I'll say unequivocally: I think that's bogus.
-That's as silly to me as suggesting that this book is only good if I use perfect grammar and active voice throughout, but if I make any mistakes, it degrades the entire book's quality.
+I'll say unequivocally: **I think that absolutism is bogus**.
+That's as silly to me as suggesting that this book is only good if I use perfect grammar and active voice throughout; if I make any mistakes, it degrades the entire book's quality.
 Nonsense.

 The better I am at writing in a clear, consistent voice, the better this book experience will be for you.
 But I'm not a 100% perfect author.
 Some parts will be better written than others.
-The parts where I can improve are not going to invalidate the other parts of this book which are already useful.
+The parts where I can still improve are not going to invalidate the other parts of this book which are useful.

 And so it goes with our code.
 The more you can apply these principles to more parts of your code, the better your code will be.
 Use them well 25% of the time, and you'll get some good benefit.
 Use them 80% of the time, and you'll see even more benefit.